 ChCo candle (CHANGE OF CHARACTER CANDLE)

 - For identifying swing (The distance between the highest and lowest points is a swing)

 - For placement of stop loss

 Identifying swing using ChCo candle

 Identify the last wide range bar.
-Look for a reversal bar that closes below/above of the last wide range bar
+Look for a reversal bar that closes below/above the last wide-range bar

 For placing stop-loss using chco candle